-LAPD Seeks Man Who Allegedly Crashed Stolen Vehicle in Sun Valley, Leaving Passenger Dead
+Authorities Detain Man Who Allegedly Crashed Stolen Vehicle in Sun Valley, Leaving Passenger Dead: LAPD

 L.A.
 Fire Department paramedics who later responded to the incident pronounced Torres dead at the scene, the Police Department said.
 The woman was transported to a local hospital, where she was listed in critical condition.

+Now that Lopez is in custody, Carolina said she feels “a little bit more relief.”

+“But my pain, it’s still here,” she added.
+The family has set up a GoFundMe page to raise money for Jesus' funeral.

-At a news conference on Monday, LAPD Capt.
-Andy Neiman called Lopez a gang member who should be considered dangerous.
+At the news conference before Lopez's arrest on Monday, LAPD Capt.
+Andy Neiman described the suspect a gang member who should be considered "a danger to our community."

-“This is somebody who’s a danger to our community, felt absolutely no compassion to stop and render aid to people knew that were in the vehicle with him, whom he walked up to, saw that they needed immediate medical attention and failed to even make an anonymous 911 call,” Neiman said.
-“So that’s the type of individual we’re dealing with here.”
+He said Lopez "felt absolutely no compassion to stop and render aid to people knew that were in the vehicle with him, whom he walked up to, saw that they needed immediate medical attention and failed to even make an anonymous 911 call," Neiman said.
+"So that’s the type of individual we’re dealing with here."

 The captain only described Lopez's passengers as his acquaintances.

 Neiman said in the last 24 hours, Lopez was spotted near Sherman Way and Tujunga Avenue in North Hollywood but he ran away when officers tried to apprehend him.

-The officer urged anyone who have information about the suspect’s whereabouts to call 911.
+But it wasn't until his whereabouts were shared by his family that police tracked him down.